-Running a customer survey and not sure how big your sample size should be?
-Our calculator will show you the minimum sample size you need based on your desired level of precision.
+Running a customer survey and not sure how big your random sample size should be?
+Our calculator will show you the minimum recommended sample size you need based on your desired level of precision.

 To calculate how many responses you need for feedback polls or surveys, enter the values for the population size, confidence level, and margin of error into the calculator.